JoshSchramm94/validateHOT/README.md

   also possible to define fixed alternatives (i.e., alternatives that must be part of the assortment).
-- `freqassort()`: Similar to `turf()`, `freqassort()` will give you the averaged frequency, how many products the participants will choose from a potential assortment.
-Again, you have to define a `none` alternative, because `freqassort()` uses the *threshold* approach, meaning if the utility of one product is above the utility of `none`, it is marked as potential purchase option (Chrzan and Orme 2019, 112).
-  While`turf()` calculates the reach and frequency for **all** combinations, you specify the combination you are interested in `freqassort()`.
+- `freqassort()`: Similar to `turf()`, `freqassort()` will give you the average frequency, representing how many products the participants will choose from a potential assortment.
+Again, you have to define a `none` alternative, because `freqassort()` uses the *threshold* approach, meaning that if the utility of one product is above the utility of `none`, it is marked as a potential purchase option (Chrzan and Orme 2019, 112).
+While `turf()` calculates the reach and frequency for **all** combinations, you specify the combination you are interested in `freqassort()`.
-- `reach()`: Similar to `turf()`, `reach()` will give you the averaged percentage of how many participants you can reach (at least one of the products resemble a purchase option) with your in the function determined potential assortment. `reach()` also uses the *threshold* approach (see above).
+- `reach()`: Similar to `turf()`, `reach()` will give you the average percentage of how many participants you can reach (at least one of the products resembles a purchase option) with your in the function determined potential assortment. `reach()` also uses the *threshold* approach (see above).
 While `turf()` calculates the reach and frequency for **all** combinations, you specify the combination you are interested in `reach()`.
-- `marksim()`: Runs market simulations (either share of preference, `sop` or first choice rule, `fc`), including the standard error, and the lower and upper confidence interval, which is calculated according to the following formula $mean +/- 1.96 x \frac{sd}{\sqrt(n)}$ (Orme 2020, 94).
+- `marksim()`: Runs market simulations (either the share of preference, `sop` or first choice rule, `fc`), including the standard error, and the lower and upper confidence intervals, which are calculated according to the following formula
+  $mean +/- 1.96 x \frac{sd}{\sqrt(n)}$ (Orme 2020, 94).

 ### Converting raw utilities

-The validateHOT package also provides four functions to better interpret the scores of both (A)CBC and MaxDiff, namely:
+The validateHOT package also includes four functions designed to make the scores from both (A)CBC and MaxDiff analyses more interpretable,
+namely:

 - `att_imp()`: Converts the raw utilities of either an ACBC or CBC into importance scores for each attribute (see Orme 2020, 79–81)